EnSoftCorp/slicing-toolbox/install.md

 1. Start Eclipse, then select `Help` &gt; `Install New Software`.
 2. Click `Add`, in the top-right corner.
 3. In the `Add Repository` dialog that appears, enter &quot;Slicing Toolbox&quot; for the `Name` and &quot;[https://ensoftcorp.github.io/slicing-toolbox/updates/](https://ensoftcorp.github.io/slicing-toolbox/updates/)&quot; for the `Location`.
-4. In the `Available Software` dialog, select the checkbox next to "Points-to Toolbox" and click `Next` followed by `OK`.
+4. In the `Available Software` dialog, select the checkbox next to "Slicing Toolbox" and click `Next` followed by `OK`.
 5. In the next window, you'll see a list of the tools to be downloaded.
 Click `Next`.
 6. Read and accept the license agreements, then click `Finish`.
 If you get a security warning saying that the authenticity or validity of the software can't be established, click `OK`.
 7. When the installation completes, restart Eclipse.